 North Valley campus students have access to a state-of-the-art computer lab with Mac and PC workstations.
 Printing is available on site for a per page fee comparable to the mountain campus.
 A fee for use copy machine is also available on site.
-The North Valley Campus has a test lab which includes test kits and materials (e.g., manuals, protocols) that are available for students for associated coursework, as well as for review and use during practicum and internships.
-During required coursework, test kits and corresponding materials are assigned to students for individual use.
-Outside of coursework, students may request kits and/or materials, which are then signed out to them.
-There is also a practicum laboratory at the NV campus which includes counseling rooms with bug in the ear technology that students will use in counseling courses.
-The rooms are equipped with HIPAA compliant recording capability and one-way mirrors.
+Test kits and materials are transported to the NV campus each semester for the associated coursework.
+Students sign out test kits for shared use with a classmate.
+The practicum laboratory at the NV campus includes counseling rooms with bug in the ear technology that students will use in counseling courses.
 These rooms may also be reserved for testing practice.